Correctional Officer

 My boyfriend is on TS " transitional supervision " I'm his sponsor and I got asked a question from parole do you or anyone in the house hold work for CT DOC and I'm soon to get a job at a work release program does that effect sponsorship?

-Asked by Alli about 9 years ago
+Asked by Alli over 9 years ago

 Sorry, but I don't have enough information on how things work in Connecticut to give even an educated guess.
 If I were to make a WAG (wild-ass guess) I would say that they don't like employees being sponsors, but if you were already a sponsor when you hired on they would be OK with it.
 That is, however, a GUESS and not an informed opinion.